2019 Creative Regions National Summit

 We hosted speakers from every state and territory

-Associate Professor Donna Hancox is the Associate Director of the Creative Lab in the Creative Industries Faculty at Queensland University of Technology.
+Associate Prof Donna Hancox is the Associate Director of the Creative Lab in the Creative Industries Faculty at Queensland University of Technology.

 Frank Panucci was appointed Executive Director of Grants and Engagement in June 2013.
 Previously Director Community Partnerships Section of Australia Council, Chief Executive Officer of Community Cultural Development NSW and General Manager of Carnivale Festival.
 Frank has extensive experience in community arts and human rights